 - 29. The applicant is seeking to construct and operate a battery energy storage system (BESS) of up to 45 megawatts (MW).
 The proposed BESS will be able to store, release or absorb energy from the electricity network.
-It will supply energy to the network during times of peak demand.

-- 30. The site boundary for the application allows for all development associated with the proposed development including connection to the grid and landscaping features.

-- 31. Access will be taken from the existing field access along the B9176, which sits c.240m south of the access serving the Alness Substation.

-- 32. The associated equipment on the site and would comprise:

-- Battery storage containers 64no. battery units arranged in rows 6.1m in length,

-2.4m wide, and 2.9m in height;

-- 2no. substations (1no.
+It will supply energy to the network during times of peak demand. - 30.
+The site boundary for the application allows for all development associated with the proposed development including connection to the grid and landscaping features. - 31.
+Access will be taken from the existing field access along the B9176, which sits c.240m south of the access serving the Alness Substation.
+This junction then turns into two access tracks that serve the site, one joining the site from the north, the other from the south, to provide alternative points of access for emergency use if necessary. - 32.
+The associated equipment on the site and would comprise: - Battery storage containers 64no. battery units arranged in rows 6.1m in length, 2.4m wide, and 2.9m in height; - 2no. substations (1no.
 BESS substation and 1no.
-DNO substation);

-- 8no. combined Power Conversation Systems (PCS) and Transformers;

-- Aggregation Panel with LV Pillars;

-- · Auxiliary Transformer;

-- LV Distribution Equipment;

-- Pre-Insertion Resistor;

-- Capacitor Bank;

-- Harmonic Filter and Resistor;

-- Spares Container;
+DNO substation); - 8no. combined Power Conversation Systems (PCS) and Transformers; - Aggregation Panel with LV Pillars; - Auxiliary Transformer; - LV Distribution Equipment; - Pre-Insertion Resistor; - Capacitor Bank; - Harmonic Filter and Resistor; - Spares Container;